ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-abroad.md

 # Accessing Ministry of Justice \(MoJ\) IT Systems From Abroad

-*This guidance information applies to all staff, contractors and agency staff who work for the MoJ.*
+**Note:** This guidance information applies to all staff, contractors and agency staff who work for the MoJ.

-**Note: If you are national security cleared to 'Enhanced SC' or DV levels, follow this process for *all* your trips, regardless of whether they are for business or personal reasons.**
+**Note:** If you are national security cleared to 'Enhanced SC' or DV levels, follow this process for all your trips, regardless of whether they are for business or personal reasons.

 As a government official travelling overseas, you should consider that you may be of interest to hostile parties regardless of your role.
 By following MoJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.